-Based upon our common shares outstanding as of May 31, 2019, our executive officers, directors and shareholders who owned more than 5% of our outstanding common shares will, in the aggregate, beneficially own shares representing approximately 66.5% of our outstanding common shares.
+Based upon our common shares outstanding as of June 30, 2020, our executive officers, directors and shareholders who owned more than 5% of our outstanding common shares, in the aggregate, beneficially owned shares representing 42.6% of our outstanding common shares.
 If our executive officers, directors and shareholders who owned more than 5% of our outstanding common shares acted together, they may be able to significantly influence all matters requiring shareholder approval, including the election and removal of directors and approval of any merger, consolidation or sale of all or substantially all of our assets.
 The concentration of voting power and transfer restrictions could delay or prevent an acquisition of our company on terms that other shareholders may desire or result in the management of our company in ways with which other shareholders disagree.